-Before the Internet days, people looked for jobs by combing through the fine print of their local newspaper's classified ads with a red pen or flipping to the back of trade journals.
+Before the Internet, people looked for jobs by combing through the fine print of their local newspaper's classified ads with a red pen or flipping to the back of trade journals.
+They might have even seen a "Now Hiring" sign on a door.
 But these days, as everyone knows, job seekers are scrolling and clicking their way to new opportunities.

 With so many ways nowadays to look for work, the options can seem endless.
 Here are some tips to help you navigate your job hunting journey: